Automation statuses explained

 | Scheduled | Waiting for the next sync cycle | None |

-| Paused | Manually stopped by you | Resume when ready |
+| Paused | Stopped, either by you or by 2sync after repeated failures | Resume when ready |

 | Error | Something went wrong | Check the error details and resolve |